informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-The node which was previously sopped can be restored and should output the following:
+For example, restarting the node that was previously stopped should results in the following output:

 <details>
 <summary>Output for <code>emerald start-node 1</code></summary>